AmadeusK525/Amadeus-Writer/README.md

 ## Contribute to the project

   This is my first real public project, so I'm fairly new to GitHub.
 If you're a developer, feel free to contact me or just open Pull Requests and that'll be much appreciated.
-If you're a writer, you can download the application and test it's current features, leaving some feedback in the "Issues" section on suggestions of new features or improvements of existing ones.
+If you're a writer, you can download the application and test it's current features, leaving some feedback in the "Discussions" section on suggestions of new features or improvements of existing ones.

 ## Where to get it